henrychris/obsidian-softwareeng/05-data-structures-and-algorithms/Problems/Is-Prime.md

 Write an algorithm to check if a number is prime or not.
+This problem demonstrates how algorithmic optimizations can significantly impact performance, a concept central to [[05-data-structures-and-algorithms/Data Structures/Big O Notation]].
 # Solution #1
 We can brute force a solution by dividing the number by every number before it, except itself & 1.
 ```ts